goutamsaums/mlsi-summer-internship-2026/Day3_supervised_learning/notes.md

 ### Regression

-Predicts continuous numerical values.
+Used when the output variable is continuous.

 Examples:

 * House price prediction
 * Temperature forecasting
-* Sales prediction
+* Stock price prediction

 ---

 ### Classification

-Predicts categorical labels.
+Used when the output variable is categorical.

 Examples:

 * Spam detection
 * Disease classification
-* Fraud detection
+* Sentiment analysis

 ---

 # 2. Bias-Variance Tradeoff

-The bias-variance tradeoff is one of the most important concepts in machine learning.
+One of the most important concepts in machine learning.

+It explains the balance between:

+* Simplicity of the model
+* Ability to generalize to unseen data

 ---

 ## High Bias → Underfitting

-The model is too simple to capture the true relationship in the data.
+Occurs when the model is too simple.

+Example:

+* Linear model for highly nonlinear data

 Characteristics: